Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: November 20, 2024

 Calretinin is a protein involved in calcium signaling.
 It has become a valuable biomarker for specific illnesses.
 These include Hirschsprung disease and malignant mesothelioma.

-Pathologists use biomarkers in immunohistochemistry to tell different forms of cancer and cell types apart.
+Pathologists use biomarkers in immunohistochemistry.
+They help tell different forms of cancer and cell types apart.
 Calretinin is one of several immunohistochemical markers used to diagnose malignant mesothelioma.

-Calretinin is a useful biomarker that can distinguish MM from other asbestos-related diseases and could, therefore, contribute to an earlier non-invasive diagnosis of MM.
+Calretinin is a useful biomarker that can distinguish MM from other asbestos-related diseases.
+[It may] contribute to an earlier, non-invasive diagnosis of MM.

 A 2017 study showed calretinin helps detect most major subtypes of malignant mesothelioma.
 The study also discussed calretinin as a target for a new treatment approach.
-An earlier study in the International Journal of Cancer showed calretinin plays a role in mesothelioma cell growth.
+An earlier study in the International Journal of Cancer showed calretinin promotes cell growth.

 Certain neurons in the nervous system express calretinin.
 It is also found in specialized cells, such as Leydig cells.
 These cells produce testosterone.
 The calretinin protein is present in several other locations, including hair follicles.